-1 www.12manage.com/methods levitt relationship marketing it
+www.12manage.com/methods levitt relationship marketing it

+Crm.
 Course programme

+Part one: General aspects and definitions.

-The evolution of the socio-economic context and the need for a new approach to the market
+- The evolution of the socio-economic context and the need for a new approach to the market - The main mistakes regarding Crm and a more correct representation. - The Crm Pyramid according to Paul Greenberg and the order of importance of Crm components (managerial strategy, organization and processes and technology) - Crm definition

-Crm, Customer Relationship Management

-The main mistakes regarding Crm

-Crm, strategy, organization, processes and technology

-Crm components: operative and analytical Crm
+Part two: Crm components: Operative and analytical Crm